Los Torreones Lodge, Patagonia, Chile

 Laundry: Laundry service is offered to all guests free of charge.

 Water: Yes!
 You can drink the water!
 It´s terrific.

 Beverages/Alcohol: The lodge provides beer, Pisco sours, wine (of course!We are in Chile).
 You are more than welcome to bring your own Duty Free scotch or whiskey available on your international flight down.

 Come stay in Patagonia Chile at the Los Torreones Lodge.

 Book a Stay at Los Torreones Lodge through Jack Trout Fly Fishing, guiding and outfitting Coyhaique, Chile since 1994.

 WHAT CLIENTS ARE SAYING ABOUT JACK TROUT AND THE LOS TORREONES LODGE ON TRIP ADVISOR

 These were the most fantastic days in my recent life time.
 Cozy Lodge, very friendly people and top professional fishing guides that introduced some fantastic scenery and great trout fishing.
-Carola was on line almost every day to ensure that everything was ok.
+Jack was on line almost every day to ensure that everything was ok.